 Women should always inform us if there is any possibility that they are pregnant.
-MRI is considered generally safe in pregnancy.
+MRI procedures are considered generally safe in pregnancy.

 In most cases, an MRI exam is safe for patients with metal implants, except for a few types.
 People with the following implants cannot be scanned and should not enter the MRI scanning area unless explicitly instructed to do so by a radiologist or technologist who is aware of the presence of any of the following:

 - Internal (implanted) defibrillator or pacemaker

 - Cochlear (ear) implant